Most expensive doner kebab in Berlin: That’s why I would never eat it again-breakinglatest.news-Breaking Latest News

 His conclusion: “The doner kebab was good, no question about it.
 You should definitely like the very own taste of truffles, otherwise you won’t be happy with the 29 euro copy.
 But it’s not worth 29 euros to me.”

-What can a doner kebab do that costs as much as the soon to be launched Germany ticket for public transport?
+What can a doner kebab that costs 29 euros do?
 I wanted to know that and visited the luxury hotel Adlon in Berlin.

-When I was in fifth grade, I still paid about 3.50 euros for a doner kebab – good times.
-Luxury Hotel Adlon in Berlin, the capital of kebabs.
-Politicians, diplomats and business people frequent the Brandenburg Gate.
-And me, the journalist, who wanted to test the most expensive doner kebab in Berlin.

 Here you can find the most expensive doner kebab in the capital.
-The price: 29 euros.
 A lot of money and even well above the runaway prices of normal doner kebabs at the stand around the corner.

 Most expensive doner kebab in Berlin at the Adlon